saaddig/news/_posts/2019-08-28-DDIG-in-austin.md

 # E-COMMUNITIES

 SAA staff will discontinue email distribution to interest groups at the end of 2019 in favor of the new e-communities on the SAA website.
 In the meantime, we will continue to provide announcements here as well as in the e-community.
 Stay tuned for another post coming soon about how to join our e-community and ensure that you continue receiving interest group communications.

+Feel free to reach out with any questions, ideas, or considerations, Jolene Smith and Kelsey Noack Myers, DDIG Co-Chairs